maimpilly/maimpilly/README.md

 - 👋 Hi, I’m Sarath Chandran Maimpilly
-- 👀 I’m interested in the Electrical and Software Engineering aspects in the Automotive and Automation domains
+- 👀 I’m interested in the Electrical Engineering and Embedded Systems in the Automotive and Automation domains
 - 🌱 I’m currently learning M.Sc in Electrical Engineering
 - 💞️ I’m looking to collaborate on topics that have an impact on human lives
 - 📫 How to reach me linkedin.com/in/maimpilly